rchillyard/Majabigwaduce/README.md

     Map[K1,V1]

-For the first stage, there is usually no appropriate key so instead we pass in a message of the following form (which is more or less equivalent to _Map\[Unit,V1]_):
+For the first stage, there is usually no appropriate key, so instead we pass in a message of the following form (which is more or less equivalent to _Map\[Unit,V1]_):

 	Seq[V1]